Queen Elizabeth II tests positive for COVID; mild symptoms

 “She will continue to receive medical attention and will follow all the appropriate guidelines,” the palace said in a statement.

-People in the U.K. who test positive for COVID-19 are required to self-isolate for at least five days, though the British government says it plans to lift that requirement for England in the coming week.
+People in the U.K. who test positive for COVID-19 are required to self-isolate for at least five days, although the British government says it plans to lift that requirement for England this week.

 The queen has received three doses of coronavirus vaccine.

-Both her eldest son Prince Charles, 73, and 74-year-old daughter-in-law Camilla, Duchess of Cornwall have also recently contracted COVID-19.
+Both her eldest son Prince Charles, 73, and her 74-year-old daughter-in-law Camilla, Duchess of Cornwall have also recently contracted COVID-19.
 Charles has since returned to work.
+There are also thought to be several recent virus cases among staff at Windsor Castle, where the queen is staying.

+Senior British politicians sent get-well messages.
+Prime Minister Boris Johnson tweeted: “I’m sure I speak for everyone in wishing Her Majesty The Queen a swift recovery from COVID and a rapid return to vibrant good health.”

-Senior politicians sent get-well messages, with Health Secretary Sajid Javid tweeting “Wishing Her Majesty The Queen a quick recovery.”
-Opposition Labour Party leader Keir Starmer wished the queen “good health and a speedy recovery.
+Health Secretary Sajid Javid wrote that he was “Wishing Her Majesty The Queen a quick recovery,” while opposition Labour Party leader Keir Starmer wished the queen “good health and a speedy recovery.
 Get well soon, Ma’am.”

 Britain’s longest-reigning monarch, the queen reached the milestone of 70 years on the throne on Feb.
 6, the anniversary of the death in 1952 of her father King George VI.

-A fixture in the life of the nation, Elizabeth has been in robust health for the majority of her reign.
+A fixture in the life of the nation, Elizabeth has been in robust health for most of her reign and has been photographed riding a horse as recently as 2020.
 In the past year she has been seen using a walking stick, and in October she spent a night in a London hospital for unspecified tests.

-The queen’s doctors ordered her to rest, and she was forced to cancel appearances at several key events, including Remembrance Sunday services and the COP26 climate conference in Glasgow, Scotland in November.
+The queen’s doctors ordered her to rest after that and she was forced to cancel appearances at several key events, including Remembrance Sunday services and the COP26 climate conference in Glasgow, Scotland in November.

 This month she returned to public duties and has held audiences both virtually and in person with diplomats, politicians and senior military officers.
+During one exchange caught on camera last week, she walked slowly with a stick and said “as you can see I can’t move” in apparent reference to her leg.

 The queen has a busy schedule over the next few months of her Platinum Jubilee year, and is scheduled to attend in-person public engagements in the coming weeks, including a diplomatic reception at Windsor on March 2 and the Commonwealth Service at Westminster Abbey on March 14.

-On March 29, she is due to attend a remembrance service at Westminster Abbey for her husband Prince Philip, who died in April 2021 at the age of 99.
+On March 29, she has a remembrance service at Westminster Abbey for her husband Prince Philip, who died in April 2021 at the age of 99.

 Public celebrations of the Platinum Jubilee are scheduled for June, with festivities including a military parade, a day of horse-racing and neighborhood parties over a June 2-5 long weekend.